How to Apply for an ID Card in Indiana

 Indiana Identification Card Fees

-The final step in the Indiana ID card application procedure is to provide payment for the applicable ID card cost.
-A DMV ID fee will be required only from applicants who have not reached voting age.
-The fee for a non-voter identification card is $9.
-Voting-age Indiana residents will get a new ID card free of charge.
+The final step in the Indiana ID card application procedure is to provide an appropriate payment method for the applicable DMV ID fee.
+However, it is important to note that this ID card cost is only required for applicants who have not reached voting age.
+Therefore, IN residents who are of voting age will get a new ID card free of charge.

 Note: When renewing ID cards or applying for an identity card replacement, applicants will not be required to pay any fees if they are able to vote.